chrscmpl/TheOdinProject/Foundations/5.Flexbox/1.Introduction-to-Flexbox/Knowledge-Check.md

 ## **How do you create a flex item?**

-By inserting an element inside a flex contaier.
+By inserting an element inside a flex container.